Grounds Care, Plants, Decorations

 What about artificial flowers, statues and décor?

 Artificial flowers, wreaths or other décor are not permitted in the months when we mow — April 1 to Oct.
 31. They can fall into pieces and damage mowing equipment.
-Decorative items, statues, toys, or anything breakable are not permitted.
+Decorative items, statues, toys, or anything breakable are never permitted.
+If any non-permitted item is found at the graveside, ECA staff will remove it.
+Items removed are kept for a short period at the maintenance building so family can retrieve them and take them home.
+If they are not claimed by family, they are eventually discarded.

 How are the cemeteries maintained?